oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/CreateClientVm.md

   - Example : `123.23.43.2:1`
     - Note the :1 at the end!

-When you connect you will get warnings about an insecure connection, as this lab does nto process any confidential data and is only running for a short time that's OK
+When you connect you will get warnings about an insecure connection, as this lab does not process any confidential data and is only running for a short time that's OK

 You will need to enter a password for the VNC session.
 The instructor will provide you with this.